agile-ts/documentation/docs/main/Introduction.md

 :::warning

-These docs are work in progress and not complete yet!
+These docs are work in progress and not completed yet!

 :::

 ## 👋 Introduction

-AgileTs is a simple, fast and well tested State Management Framework which is implemented in TypeScript.
-It's more flexible and boilerplate free than Redux and has an interesting approach to reducing the size of a codebase through a centralized memory design pattern.
+AgileTs is a simple, fast, and well-tested State Management Framework implemented in TypeScript.
+It's more flexible and boilerplate-free than Redux and has an interesting approach to reducing the codebase size through a centralized memory design pattern.
 The philosophy behind AgileTs is simple:

 ### 🚅 Straightforward
-Write minimalistic, boilerplate free code that captures your intent.
+Write minimalistic, boilerplate-free code that captures your intent.

 **Some straightforward syntax examples:**